Kuznix-Team/pypi2pkgbuild-kuznix/README.rst

-  Building packages from local repos or wheels needs to be done in topological order of the dependencies (so that ``pypi2pkgbuild.py`` can find that the dependencies are actually present), or by passing the ``-d`` flag ("do not build dependencies"); if it is used, the Arch package may not use the correct dependency names (if they are not of the form ``python-pep503-normalized-name``).
+  Building packages from local repos or wheels needs to be done in topological order of the dependencies (so that ``pypi2pkgbuild.py`` can find that the dependencies are actually present), or by passing the ``-d`` flag ("do not build dependencies"); if it is used, the Kuznix package may not use the correct dependency names (if they are not of the form ``python-pep503-normalized-name``).